LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 The template includes running a script (setup.cmd).
 For security reasons, dotnet templates will prompt for confirmation before executing the script.
 Either type Y when prompted, or add `allow-scripts yes` to the dotnet command to avoid seeing that prompt.

 NB the setup script includes running a npm install command: so expect this process to take a fair while!
+When the template has completed you'll see an "All done!" message in the command window.

 ## What do I do now?

 When the opinionated package starter template created your package solution, it used the `umbraco-extension` core dotnet template to create the package project with tooling for Vite, TypeScript etc. That template also sets up an example dashboard and a Swagger document.

-To confirm that everything is working as expected, log in to the newly created test site:
+To confirm that everything is working as expected, run the test site (`\src\YourPackageName.TestSite`) and log in (check `appSettings.json` for login credentials):

 - In the Content section, there should be an "Example Dashboard" with some demo functionality
 - Navigate to /umbraco/swagger and change the document dropdown (top right): there should be a document already created for your package

 You can learn more about how the `umbraco-extension` template works, and the development workflow you should use, by watching [this section of the Umbraco 15 unboxing video](https://www.youtube.com/watch?v=6NzPtZokjG4&t=2213s)

+The test site has already been configured to use [uSync](https://marketplace.umbraco.com/package/usync).
+This means that backoffice schema (doc types etc) are serialised to disk so it's easy to collaborate with other contributors during development.

 ## Pushing to GitHub